 South Dakota residents can register to vote here.

-• This measure grants greater control of the site of the 1890 Wounded Knee Massacre to the Oglala Sioux and Cheyenne River Sioux Tribes.
+This measure grants greater control of the site of the 1890 Wounded Knee Massacre to the Oglala Sioux and Cheyenne River Sioux Tribes.

 This bill was signed into law on December 19, 2025, protecting tribal stewardship of the land and the legacy of the massacre.

-• SB 196 would have required public schools to teach in-depth curriculum about the Oċeti Ṡak̄owiŋ (L/D/Nakota nations).
+SB 196 would have required public schools to teach in-depth curriculum about the Oċeti Ṡak̄owiŋ (L/D/Nakota nations).
 Providing this education would have ensured that all South Dakota Students learn about the history, culture, and governance of Oċeti Ṡak̄owiŋ.

 This bill was rejected by our state legislators on February 18, 2025, harming local youth.

-• HB 1002 requires all certified teachers in South Dakota to complete a course in South Dakota Indian Studies to obtain or renew their teaching license.
+HB 1002 requires all certified teachers in South Dakota to complete a course in South Dakota Indian Studies to obtain or renew their teaching license.
 This means that whether a teacher is newly certified or renewing after years in the classroom, they must complete this course.

 Signed into law on February 19, 2025 this act ensures teachers have a basic understanding of Indigenous peoples in South Dakota

+In 1863 the US Congress passed into law the Sioux-Dakota Removal Act, which authorized the forceful displacement of our Dakota relatives from their homelands.
 SD Senate Resolution 702 was approved urging the US Congress to repeal the 1863 Sioux-Dakota Removal Act, without affecting current property rights or impacting the land given to these tribes in the process of removal.

 Repealing this act would serve as a symbol, showing a commitment to removing from law measures that were designed to erode tribal sovereignty and the relationships these tribes share with their homelands.

+Prohibiting the forced sale of land to create carbon oxide pipelines, SD House Bill 1052 protects landowners from land grabs by pipeline developers.
+Future construction of these pipelines will require deeper consultation with landowners to develop voluntary easements or land purchases for pipeline construction.
 By preventing the use of eminent domain for pipelines transporting carbon oxide, the SD State Legislature has chosen to protect landowners.
 This law is important protection not only for private landowners but especially for Indigenous communities whose lands have long been targeted for extractive infrastructure without consent.
-This is a meaningful step toward self-determination and environmental justice for Indigenous peoples in SD.

-• The Bridging Agency Data Gaps & Ensuring Safety (BADGES) for Native Communities Act would directly benefit Native communities by increasing federal accountability and improving coordination with tribal law enforcement and MMIP cases.
+Introduced by Senator Catherine Cortez Masto (D-NV) with Cosponsors John Hoeven (R-ND), Ruben Gellego (D-AZ), and Mike Rounds (R-SD), the Bridging Agency Data Gaps & Ensuring Safety (BADGES) for Native Communities Act would directly benefit Native communities by increasing federal accountability and improving coordination with tribal law enforcement and MMIP cases.

 This measure is a response to the crisis of Missing and Murdered Indigenous People (MMIP).
 Indigenous women and girls face higher levels of physical and sexual violence than the national average, and unlike the general population most of this violence is committed by people from other communities.
+A 2016 National Institute of Justice report found that “more than four in five American Indian and Alaska Native women (84.3 percent) have experienced violence in their lifetime, including 56.1 percent who have experienced sexual violence.”

 2026 Midterm elections